Diverse Text-to-Image Generation via Contrastive Noise Optimization: Experiments

+The results are illustrated in the PickScore-Vendi Score Pareto frontier in Figure~\ref{fig:ablation_w}.
+As shown, an aggressive downsampling with $w=4$ leads to a noticeable performance degradation, failing to match the frontier established by larger window sizes.
+In contrast, moderate downsampling with \textbf{$w=8$ and $w=16$ achieves highly competitive performance compared to the $w=64$ baseline}.
 This suggests that moderate downsampling successfully preserves the essential structural information for diversification while benefiting from increased computational efficiency.
 Excessive downsampling ($w=4$), however, appears to discard critical details necessary for the optimization process.
 Based on these findings, we select \textbf{$w=16$} for our main experiments, as it provides the best trade-off between performance and efficiency.